ToluClassics/mlx-transformers/README.md

 A list of the available models can be found in the `mlx_transformers.models` module and are also listed in the [section below](#available-model-architectures).
 The following example demonstrates how to load a model and use it for inference:

-- First you need to download and convert the model checkpoint to MLX format To do this from huggingface
+- You can load the model using MLX transformers in few lines of code

     ```python

-    from transformers import BertModel
-    from mlx_transformers.models.utils import convert

-    model_name_or_path = "bert-base-uncased"
-    mlx_checkpoint = "bert-base-uncased.npz"

-    convert("bert-base-uncased", "bert-base-uncased.npz", BertModel)
-    ```
-    This will download the model checkpoint from huggingface and convert it to MLX format.

-- Now you can load the model using MLX transformers in few lines of code

-    ```python
     from transformers import BertConfig, BertTokenizer
-    from mlx_transformers.models import BertModel as MLXBertModel
+    from mlx_transformers.models import BertForMaskedLM as MLXBertForMaskedLM

     tokenizer = BertTokenizer.from_pretrained("bert-base-uncased")
     config = BertConfig.from_pretrained("bert-base-uncased")
-    model = MLXBertModel(config)
+    model = BertForMaskedLM(config)

-    model.load_weights("bert-base-uncased.npz", strict=True)
+    model.from_pretrained("bert-base-uncased")

     sample_input = "Hello, world!"
     inputs = tokenizer(sample_input, return_tensors="np")